-When generating a FIFO with independent clock domains, the core internally synchronizes the write and read clock domains.
+When generating a FIFO with independent clock domains (whether a DCM is used to derive the write/read clocks or not), the core internally synchronizes the write and read clock domains.
 For this reason, setup and hold time violations are expected on certain registers within the core.
 In simulation, warning messages may be issued indicating these violations.
 If these warning messages are from the FIFO Generator core, they can be safely ignored.
 The core is designed to properly handle these conditions, regardless of the phase or frequency relationship between the write and read clocks.